 12.6 This condition applies if you are a business:

 We reserve the right to refuse to supply Products to any customer whom we consider in our absolute discretion will not maintain or will damage the image and allure of the Terramundi Money Pots brand.
-Reasons for our refusal may include (but are not limited to) customers not having their own brand, not offering a range of attractive, quality giftware from a range of suppliers, not presenting goods in a clear and attractive way with product information, altering the goods before re-selling them, consistently or excessively retailing Products at substantially discounted prices based on our RRP and not having an attractive website design which includes own photography/design elements and regular refreshing of on-line “shop fittings”.
+Reasons for our refusal may include (but are not limited to) customers not having their own brand, not offering a range of attractive, quality giftware from a range of suppliers, not presenting goods in a clear and attractive way with product information, altering the goods before re-selling them, and not having an attractive website design which includes own photography/design elements and regular refreshing of on-line “shop fittings”.
 This condition applies to purchases of Products which are or which we consider are destined for re-sale to another party.
 We will consider such conduct to be inconsistent with our need to maintain the brand image of Terramundi Money Pots.

 12.7 This condition applies if you are a business: